Why Do Dogs Eat Other Animals Poop

 Health Implications

 While coprophagy itself might not always be harmful, it can expose dogs to various health risks.
 Feces can contain parasites, bacteria, and viruses that can cause illness.
-Common parasites include roundworms, hookworms, and whipworms, which can lead to digestive upset and nutrient malabsorption.
+And common parasites include roundworms, hookworms, and whipworms, which can lead to digestive upset and nutrient malabsorption.
 Bacteria such as E. coli and Salmonella can also be present, causing gastrointestinal infections.
 In some cases, feces might contain toxins or medications that were ingested by the animal that produced them, leading to potential poisoning.

 Historical Context